 These dissertation abstracts are submitted to the American Studies Association by American Studies graduate programs and by recent American studies Ph.D.s.
 These abstracts are added to the ASA website on a continuing basis.
 These pages contain only abstracts of dissertations.

 The ASA does not archive full dissertations.
 University Microfilms (UMI) should have copies of most dissertations completed in the United States available for purchase.
 Note: You may have to access the UMI web site through your institution’s library.
-For more information about American Studies programs, please consult the Guide to American Studies Resources and Directory of Graduate Programs in American Studies.

 The third edition of The American Indian in Graduate Studies: A Bibliography of Theses and Dissertations is now available online.
 Members of the Native American community, scholars and other interested people are encouraged to use the database without charge.
 For more information, please visit http://education.nmsu.edu/aigs/aboutus.php.